sageworksstudio/StreamBuilder/README.md

 Streaming, front-end build tool for automating mundane tasks like minification and uglification.
 It even refreshes your browser for you.

 ##What it is
-The basic idea of StreamBuilder is to automate the building process so you can focus on actually building your app.
-StreamBuilder's workflow goes like this:
+*__StreamBuilder focuses on four tasks to make your job easier.__*

+1. Compile SCSS into minified CSS.
+2. Minify JavaScript.
+3. Allow HTML to be templatized so thing slike headers, footers and common include items can be more easily maintained.
+4. Refresh your browser for you as you make changes to your source files.
+StreamBuilder will create a proxy server and listen on port 3000 of your localhost environment (example: http://localhost:3000/streambuilder/dist).

+*__StreamBuilder's workflow__*

 You work from the /src directory and everytime you save a file; be it SCSS, JavaScript or Jade templates, StreamBuilder compiles SCSS into CSS, minifies JavaScripts and compiles Jade templates to HTML and places the compiled files in the /dist directory.
-Additionally, StreamBuilder will listen on port 3000 of your localhost environment.
-So if you have a browser open to the projet (example: http://localhost:3000/streambuilder/dist) StreamBuilder will even refresh your browser for you as you make changes to your source files.

 ##Requirements
 Requires [Nodejs](https://nodejs.org/)